 Paper cups (NEW - Paper cups and clean, empty paper containers are now accepted in mixed recycling collection.)

-Just the food – not the containers
+Just the food – not the containers (no Styrofoam or plastics)

 Are your wares actually compostable?
 Check with BPI before purchasing!